El0o/Finite_Automata_Project/README.md

 > you if you want to save it.

 #### Option `[R]` and `[P]`
 Returns respectfully to the main menu or to the previously displayed automaton.
+Option `[P]` doesn't show when you reach the first automaton you were treating.

 ## License